SpaceApi-archive/endpoint-scripts/README.md

 These parameters must be provided:

 * _key_, this value is a random string to protect the update script.
 This is not a strong protection and it's highly recommended to call the script via SSL.
+To change the key, simply edit `index.php` or `index.py` if you use Python.
 * _sensors_, the sensor data to be updated server-side.
 You can push one single value or a whole bunch of sensor instances at once.

-To change the key, simply edit `index.php` or `index.py` if you use Python.

-In PHP you would do it as follows.
+The following code snippets shows how to push data to your endpoint.

 ```
 // change this to your actual endpoint URL without a trailing slash